Swaeg/swaeg-regger/README.md

 	* Run the command: php composer.phar install
 	* Run the command: ./regger init
 	* Make sure your web server can read and write the /db/-directory and the newly created app.db
-	* Edit config/config.php and set your invitation limit.
-Example: 'limit' => 100
+	* Edit config/config.php and set your invitation limit and other options.
 	* Point your web server to web/index.php

 ## Command line tools